Skip to content

 with:

-fetch-depth: 0 # Full history for comparison
+fetch-depth: 0 # => Full history needed for accurate git diff

 - uses: anthropics/claude-code-action@v1